a740g/QB64-MOD-Player/README.md

 - Support all MOD types (1 - 99 channels, 31 samples etc.) - WIP
 - Support all effects - WIP
 - Easy plug-&-play API - WIP
+- Play all the test MODs in the repository correctly - WIP

 ## Bibliography